Exploring Different Lifestyle Diets

 • Lean Proteins: Include moderate amounts of poultry, fish, and seafood as primary protein sources.

-• Dairy in Moderation: Consume moderate amounts of dairy, mainly in the form of Greek yogurt and cheese.
+• Dairy in Moderation: Consume moderate amounts of dairy, mainly Greek yogurt and cheese.

 • Herbs and Spices: Flavor your dishes with herbs like basil, oregano, and thyme, and use spices such as cinnamon and cumin to enhance taste.